Efficient Sensor Placement from Regression with Sparse Gaussian Processes in Continuous and Discrete Spaces: Method

-Now consider the case when we want to limit the solution of the sensor placement problem to a discrete set of candidate locations, either a subset of the training points or any other arbitrary set of points.
-In this case, we can use the inducing points selection approach outlined in~\cite{Titsias09} to handle non-differentiable data domains.
-The approach entails sequentially selecting the inducing points $\mathbf{X}_m$ from the candidate set $\mathcal{S}$ using a greedy approach (Equation~\ref{eq:vfe_delta}).
+Now consider the case when we want to limit the solution of the SP problem to a discrete set of candidate locations, either a subset of the training points or any other arbitrary set of points.
+In this case, we can generalize the inducing points selection approach for SGPs outlined in~\cite{Titsias09} to handle non-differentiable data domains.

+The approach~(Algorithm~\ref{alg:Greedy-SGP}) entails sequentially selecting the inducing points $\mathbf{X}_m$ from the candidate set $\mathcal{S}$ using a greedy approach (Equation~\ref{eq:vfe_delta}).
 It considers the increment in the SVGP's optimization bound $\mathcal{F}$ as the maximization criteria.
-In each iteration, we select the point $\mathbf{x}$ that results in the largest increment in the SVGP's bound $\mathcal{F}$ upon being added to the current inducing points set $\mathbf{X}_m$\footnote{ We provide the pseudocode for our algorithms in the Supplementary.}:
+In each iteration, we select the point $\mathbf{x}$ that results in the largest increment in the SVGP's bound $\mathcal{F}$ upon being added to the current inducing points set $\mathbf{X}_m$:

 Here $\mathbf{X}_m$ is the set of inducing points/sensing locations, and $\mathcal{S} \backslash \mathbf{X}_m$ is the set of remaining candidate locations after excluding the current inducing points set $\mathbf{X}_m$.